sql-machine-learning/elasticdl/doc/architecture_design.md

 **Elastic** is the key feature of ElasticDL.
 A worker can join and left at any time and the entire job still keeps running.

-The distributed execution of ElasticDL is data based, not model based.
+The distributed execution of ElasticDL is data parallelism, not model parallelism.
 Each worker holds the whole model definition.
 Different shards of data are dispatched to different workers.
-Master doesn't care which worker reports the gradients, it just care how many gradients are reported for the model version.
-In this way, add or remove a worker won't interrupt the training process.
+Master doesn't care which worker reports the gradients, it just cares how many gradients are reported for the model version.
+In this way, adding or removing a worker won't interrupt the training process.

-At the start of an epoch, master node partitions the entire dataset into multiple shards which contain many records and then generate a todo list of task.
+At the start of an epoch, master node partitions the entire dataset into multiple shards which contain many records and then generates a todo list of tasks.
 Each task corresponds to a shard of data.\
-At the start point, each task doesn't have a owner.\
+At the start point, each task is not assigned to any worker.
 The worker pulls a task (aka. a shard of data) at runtime and the master assigns the task to this worker.
-And then move this task to doing list.\
+And then master moves this task to the doing list.\
-After processing this task and reports the result, the worker will pull the next task.\
+After processing this task and reporting the result, the worker will pull the next task and continue processing it.

+* If the task result is success, master removes the task from doing list.
-Master will remove the task from doing list when master receive the result of task and insert it into todo list to recover if the result is not success.
-For example the worker is preempted while processing the assigned task or connection timeout.
+* If the task result is fail, master removes the task from doing list and then inserts it back into todo list for recovery.
+Several issues can cause the task failure, such as the worker is preempted by the job of higher priority, the network connection is timeout and so on.

 ![dynamic_data_sharding](/doc/figures/dynamic_data_sharding.png)